rpdelaney/l4d2-tourney-rules/rules.es.md

 ### 2.3 Finales

-On 4-chapter campaigns (such as Dead Center or Swamp Fever), Chapter 4 will always be played.

-On 5-chapter campaigns, unless there is clear, documented agreement between both teams on whether to play Chapter 5, then:

-- In a neutral server match, Chapter 5 _will_ be played.
-- In a Home/Away match, Chapter 5 _will not_ be played.

 En campañas de 4 capítulos (como Dead Center o Swamp Fever), se jugará el Capítulo 4 siempre.